-From the biggest corporation to the newest mom and pop, it takes a lot of moving parts to run a business of any size.
+From the biggest corporation to the smallest mom and pop, it takes a lot of moving parts to run a business of any size.
 And while the operational differences between large and small businesses are significant, one thing remains the same: payroll.

-If you’re wondering how to do small business payroll, there are several payroll processing options from which to choose.
+If you’re wondering how to set up payroll for your business, there are several options from which to choose.
 But which is best for you?
-Keep reading to discover the pros, cons and estimated cost for three of the most common types of payroll processing for small business owners.
+Keep reading to discover the pros, cons and cost structures for three of the most common types of payroll processing for small business owners.

-Keep Small Business Payroll In-House
+Option 1: Keep Small Business Payroll In-House

-Hire a CPA
+Option 2: Hire a CPA

 If you don’t feel like going it alone, you might consider hiring someone to process payroll.
 Whether that means hiring an in-house HR administrator or outsourcing the task to an accountant, either way it’s not going to be cheap.

 An accountant can help you keep an eye on the bank account and complete necessary payroll paperwork like submitting a Form 941, which is required every quarter by the IRS.
 Outsourcing payroll will also free up time you can dedicate to directly improving your company.
 You will get experienced guidance that should be able to avoid any payroll penalties for your business.

 Not only is it expensive to use an outsourced CPA for payroll, you may feel like you’re losing control and oversight of the business spending and activities when you stop doing it yourself.
 And, if in the future you ever decide to bring accounting back in-house, you’ll have to refine your skills and start from scratch with a new payroll system.